 can leap straight up out of the water for up to two metres – almost half their body length.
 These can be seen on Leaping

-Crocodile tourism ventures, where crocodiles in the Adelaide River are trained to leap for food alongside a boatload of tourists.
-This
+Crocodile tourism ventures, where crocodiles in the

-rises, crocodiles line up to catch fish following the tidal surge.
-Park Rangers estimate that 100 -120 crocodiles can be seen
+An ideal place to see many large crocodiles is from the viewing platform overlooking Cahills Crossing near Ubirr.
+As the tide rises, crocodiles line up to catch fish following the tidal surge.
+Park Rangers estimate that 100 -120 crocodiles can be seen within two kilometres of Cahills Crossing, and nowhere else is there such interaction between people and large numbers of crocodiles.

-in 1987; Jabiru storeman Kerry McLoughlin was knocked into the river by the incoming tide and killed by a huge crocodile as he fished
+Despite signage as seen here at the boat ramp, people were fishing from Cahills Crossing.
+A man was taken from the crossing in 1987; Jabiru storeman Kerry McLoughlin was knocked into the river by the incoming tide and killed by a huge crocodile as he fished at Cahills Crossing.
+Another man was taken in 2017 while walking across the causeway.

 The picture below was taken